BraedonWooding/LLV/README.md

 > A linked list (and more!) visualisation tool

-> Made originally for teaching purposes for UNSW CSE
+> Made for teaching purposes for UNSW CSE

-> Made originally by Braedon Wooding
+> Made by Braedon Wooding

 Originally this project just supported linked lists, now it supports (hypothetically) any collection at all!
 Currently we just support;

 - Singularly Linked Lists
 - Doubly Linked Lists